- Most Popular Course!

 Please find more scuba diving related FAQs at PADI FAQs

-The most common negative interaction we have with marine life while scuba diving in Antigua, would be brushing up against some fire coral (Millepora).This can result in a very weak sting, leaving an itchy area on your skin, which does not usually last long.
+The most likely negative interaction you could have with marine life while scuba diving in Antigua would be brushing up against some fire coral (Millepora).
+This normally results in a weak sting, leaving an itchy area on your skin, which does not usually last long.
 To avoid this, and to protect the coral, we practice good buoyancy, and stay streamlined, keeping our arms close to our body.

 The average journey time is only 15mins, and the maximum journey time is 30mins.